nautechsystems/nautilus_trader/README.md

 - `beta` - Completed to a minimally working state and in a 'beta' testing phase
 - `stable` - Stabilized feature set and API, the integration has been tested by both developers and users to a reasonable level (some bugs may still remain)

-Refer to the [Integrations](https://nautilustrader.io/docs/integrations/index.html) documentation for further details.
+See the [Integrations](https://nautilustrader.io/docs/integrations/index.html) documentation for further details.

 ## Installation